-A health coach is a trained professional and mentor who supports their clients in sustainable behavior change around food, lifestyle, wellness, and fitness.
+A health coach is a trained professional, health advocate, and mentor who supports their clients in sustainable behavior change around food, lifestyle, wellness, and fitness.
 They offer personalized guidance to promote health and wellness at every stage.

 Book Recommendation: Integrative Nutrition: A Whole Life Approach to Health and Happiness

 – Learn the truth about food corporations, pharmaceutical companies and obesity.

 – Weigh the strengths and weaknesses of many popular diets and cleanses.

 – Discover why your body craves certain foods and why you should listen to those cravings.